techidaily/site-facebook/source/_posts/breaking-down-the-workings-of-photodna-system.md

 ## How Does PhotoDNA Work?

- When internet users or law enforcement agencies come across abuse images, they are reported to NCMEC via the[CyberTipline](https://report.cybertip.org/) .
+ When internet users or law enforcement agencies come across abuse images, they are reported to NCMEC via the [CyberTipline](https://report.cybertip.org/) .
 These are cataloged, and the information is shared with law enforcement if it weren't already.
 The images are uploaded to PhotoDNA, which then sets about creating a hash, or digital signature, for each individual image.

  To get to this unique value, the photo is converted to black and white, divided into squares, and the software analyses the resulting shading.
 The unique hash is added to PhotoDNA's database, shared between physical installations and the PhotoDNA Cloud.